Graduate School Handbook Part 7 – Sources of support and help for postgraduate researchers including personal circumstances

 - If you do not think a suspension or a milestone extension will provide you with the support you need there may be other ways in which the University can support you so that you can continue with your research.
 For example, if you have a disability or an ongoing health or other condition, or are a primary carer for someone who has, it may be possible to make ‘reasonable adjustments’ to your registration.

-- In order to access this support you should disclose your situation to the University as soon as possible, by contacting the Graduate School or Disability Services for guidance.
+- In order to access this support you should disclose your situation to the University as soon as possible, by contacting the Graduate School or Disability Service for guidance.
 You should also read the section later on in this chapter of the handbook about reasonable adjustments.
-If you are contacting Disability Services please ensure that you let them know you are a PGR.
+If you are contacting Disability Service please ensure that you let them know you are a PGR.

 - It is not normally possible to change the outcome decision of a progression examination, progress review or final assessment viva voce on the basis of reasonable adjustment needs disclosed retrospectively after your viva or review.